Softechanalytics/Film_Lens_Dashboard/README.md

 ## Data Dictionary
 A detailed Data [Dictionary](#Dictionary) is provided, but here’s a quick reference:

-- rating.csv
+### rating.csv

--- user_id: Unique ID for each user
+- user_id: Unique ID for each user
--- movie_id: Unique ID for each movie
+- movie_id: Unique ID for each movie
 rating: Rating score given by the user (1–5)
 timestamp: Time of the rating (Unix timestamp) movie.csv